 Problem 2.
 Ag2SO4 has a Ksp value of 1.20 x 10-5 at 25 ˚C. The dissociation of Ag2SO4 is given by

 Ag2SO4 (s) ⇋ 2 Ag+ (aq.) + SO42- (aq.)

 Calculate the molar solubilities of Ag+ and SO42-.

 Let x be the number of moles of SO42-.
 Then, the number of moles of Ag+ is 2x.
 Let us plug in the value of Ksp to get an algebraic expression.

 [SO42-] = 0.014 M and [Ag+] = 2 x 0.014 = 0.028 M

 Most solutes become soluble with an increase in temperature.
 An example is coffee dissolving more quickly in hot water than in cold water.
 Temperature affects the solubility of solids and gases, but not liquids.

-Pressure affects solubility for gases in liquids.
+Pressure affects the solubility of gases in liquids.
 According to Henry’s law, the solubility of gases is directly proportional to the partial pressure.
 The solubility increases if the partial pressure increases and vice versa.

 3. Molecular Size